Now more than ever

 Over the years, Ms. Klenk asked Chef Kiernan, “what do you need?”, and that is how the Susan R. Klenk Café and Teaching Kitchens and the Klenk Learning Assistantship came about.
 I often ask a similar question to my students, which always leads to curiosity, experimentation, and discovery.
 These experiences are difficult to attain simply by looking at lecture slides or jotting down notes.
 I have such gratitude for Susan Klenk as her support gives me a chance to discover new leadership qualities in myself, working side by side with a lively, insightful, unparalleled mentor—Mary Kiernan—while helping other students expand their minds beyond traditional classroom learning.

-Earlier this month you received a request from Falk College Dean, Diane Lyden Murphy, asking you to consider supporting the nutrition programs.
 If you haven’t already made a gift, I’d ask you to think about doing so today.
 Your support of any amount will impact nutrition students.
-You can make your gift online by clicking below.
 As we both know from experience, putting what we’ve learned in class to practical use is valuable as a student and beyond.
-Thank you for your support.
+Thank you for your support.”

 Lori Tarbell, ’17, Social Work